Optimism Powers Crypto’s Newest Collective | State of the DAOs

 Sequencer fees generated through the protocol are the source of sustainable revenue that will enable OP’s economy to bloom into a flourishing ecosystem.
 Like our frens at Tally Ho, the Optimism Collective has hard-wired public goods into its ethos and its product, turning the protocol into a public good.

 The first round of retroactive grants for public goods largely focused on tools and infrastructure within the broader Ethereum ecosystem, which will pay dividends for future builders and users.
-This flywheel of public goods funding is what we get when we incentivize participants to build with new models of social and economic coordination.
+This flywheel of public goods funding is what we get when we incentivize participants to work with new models of social and economic coordination with a focus on building a robust ecosystem.

 We have choices about the way we spend our time in Web3.
 Determining the methods by which we transact within our ecosystem must align with the overall vision and ethos of how we engage with this wide-open playground.
 There are many scaling solutions available to help us live a cost-effective life on chain, but there’s only one Optimism Collective.